mwbowers/mwbowers.github.io/concepts/architecture/program-user-interface.md

 ---
-title: Program User Interface
+title: "Mastering the Program User Interface"
-description: Delve into the intricacies of the Program User Interface, highlighting key design considerations, user interaction principles, and implementation strategies to enhance user experience across software applications.
+description: "Become proficient with the program user interface.
+This guide offers insights and tips for effective UI management."
 ---

 The document provides an overview of the interaction between a program's  **Workstation File** and the Razor **Display Page** on the website.